amitxv/PC-Tuning/docs/post-install.md

     reg add "HKLM\SYSTEM\CurrentControlSet\Control\Class\{4d36e972-e325-11ce-bfc1-08002be10318}\0000" /v "*RssBaseProcNumber" /t REG_SZ /d "2" /f
     ```

+- If RSS is not functioning as expected, see [this](https://github.com/djdallmann/GamingPCSetup/blob/master/CONTENT/RESEARCH/NETWORK/README.md#q-my-onboard-network-adapter-i225-v-supports-rss-msi-and-msi-x-but-why-is-my-indirection-table-missing-that-gives-proper-support-for-rss-in-microsoft-windows) for a potential workaround

 ### User-Mode (Processes, Threads)

 There are several methods to set affinities for processes.
 One of which is Task Manager but only persists until the process is closed.
 A more popular and permanent solution is [Process Lasso](https://bitsum.com) which allows the configuration to be saved, however a process must run continually in the background which introduces minor overhead.
 To work around this, you can simply launch the application with a specified CPU affinity which eliminates the requirement of programs such as Process Lasso for affinity management.